Student Support Services

 - Check your OASIS account regularly

 - Print and complete the SSS Eligibility Assessment Form, Major Declaration and College Credit Form and Participation Agreement Form.
-Obtain copies of your FAFSA Confirmation page and your parent's 2018 tax transcript or 1040 (to request the tax transcript visit www.irs.gov).
+Obtain copies of your FAFSA Confirmation page and your parent's 2019 tax transcript or 1040 (to request the tax transcript visit the IRS website at www.irs.gov).
 Write the student's name and USF U# at the top of each page.
-You may submit these documents via email at UGS-AskSSS@usf.edu or fax to (813) 974-8208, or mail to:
+Submit these documents to us via email at email@example.com